What Is a Colon Tumor?

 3. Colonoscopy and Biopsy

-A flexible scope inspects the entire colon; any suspicious lesions are biopsied so pathology can determine if they're benign or malignant.
+A flexible scope extracts the colon as a whole; any suspicious lesions are taken through a biopsy to the pathology who can establish whether the lesions are benign or malignant.

 4. Imaging Studies